This post may include affiliate links. Thank you for your support.

 Instructions

-• Poach Mushrooms: Fill a deep, medium-sized saucepan with 4-5 cups of water.
+• Optional – Poach Mushrooms (SEE NOTES): Fill a deep, medium-sized saucepan with 4-5 cups of water.
 Add the smashed garlic, thyme sprigs and 1 bay leaf.
 Bring the water to a rapid simmer.
 Season water with ½ teaspoon salt.
 Add the mushroom caps and return to a gentle simmer.
 Cook, reducing heat as needed to maintain a gently simmer, until the mushrooms are just tender, about 3-5 minutes.
 Remove pan from heat and drain mushrooms well.

-• Prepare Marinade while mushrooms are poaching: In a large, non-reactive (non-metallic) bowl, add the minced garlic, remaining bay leaf, shallot, oil, both vinegars, Italian seasoning, ¼ teaspoon salt, 1/8 teaspoon pepper, red pepper flakes, 1 teaspoon thyme leaves, and parsley.
+• Meanwhile, Prepare the Mushroom Marinade: In a large, non-reactive (non-metallic) bowl, add the minced garlic, remaining bay leaf, shallot, oil, both vinegars, Italian seasoning, ¼ teaspoon salt, 1/8 teaspoon pepper, red pepper flakes, 1 teaspoon thyme leaves, and parsley.
 Whisk to thoroughly combine.

-• Serve: Remove mushrooms from refrigerator.
+• Serve Marinated Mushrooms: Remove mushrooms from refrigerator.
 Taste again and adjust for seasoning if needed.
 Bring mushrooms to room temperature before serving.
 Garnish with more chopped parsley.
 Serve and enjoy!

 Notes